-Want to get scholarships for studying in Japan?
-Perhaps, you prepare for JLPT, like watching anime or J-movie without subtitles, or cultural aspects intrigue you.
+Want to apply for scholarships to study in Japan?
+Perhaps you are prepared for JLPT, like watching anime or J-movies without subtitles, or you are intrigued by cultural aspects.

 Whatever your reasons for learning Japanese, you can be sure there’s an app to help you.

-Of all the choices, learning Japanese through mobile apps is getting popular.
-Thanks to the growth of the digital era and easy access to smartphones, hundreds are available at your fingertips.
+Among all options, learning Japanese through mobile apps is becoming more popular.
+Thanks to the growth of the digital era and easy smartphone access, hundreds are at your fingertips.

-But which one to pick can be hard and requires lots of time to shortlist.
+But choosing which one can be hard and requires a lot of time to shortlist.

 Despite many promising apps, not all work for everyone or all learning styles.
 As a result, finding the right app to remain motivated and consistent during your Japanese studies is vital.

-I’ve tested over 50 Japanese-learning apps, so you don’t have to guess what they’re like and need to worry.
+I’ve tested over 50 Japanese learning apps, so you don’t have to guess what they’re like or worry.

-This is a curated list of top Japanese apps that are your go-to.
-So, here are 34 of the best apps for learning Japanese.
+This is a curated list of top Japanese apps you can rely on.
+So, here are 35 of the best apps for learning Japanese.

 But before…